Fridays4Future/ToolpicCore/README.md

-# Toolpic Core
+behavior# Toolpic Core
 Core processor of Toolpic, developed for Fridays For Future.
 This is not the whole project but the core library, that is used by the client and the rendering server.

 ## Disclaimer

-Before you are able, to understand *ToolpicCore* and the related software around such as the default client or any rendering system, you should be familiar with the following:
+Before you are able to understand *ToolpicCore* and the related software around such as the default client or any rendering system, you should be familiar with the following:
 * [VueJS](https://vuejs.org/v2/guide/)
 * [Vue Components](https://v1.vuejs.org/guide/components.html)
 * [Vue Single File Components](https://vuejs.org/v2/guide/single-file-components.html)